philipwalton/blog/_drafts/2013-11-28-my-experience-interviewing-as-a-front-end-engineer.markdown

 - At a web startup, a front-end developer is probably someone who has built or uses an MVC-style JavaScript framework.
 She is probably a very solid programmer and probably has a computer science degree.

 The point is the term is ambiguous and can apply to someone who is very technical to someone who doesn't program at all.

+## My Advice

+- Front-end candidates should be interviewed by at least one front-end team member.
+If you don't have a front-end team member, find someone you know and trust.

+- Obviously topics like logic and algorithims are important, especially for some companies.
+But if you're interviewing for a front-end position, the majority of questions should focus on front-end technologies.
+In other words, make sure that most of your questions could be answered better by a good front-end developer than a good back-end developer.

+- Treat front-end developers with the same amount or respect that you treat all of your developers.
+If you act like your front-end codebase is a necessary evil, then whoever you hire probably won't stay there for very long.